DirkTorre/DirkTorre/README.md

 - Creativity

 # Rough calculation of years of experiences
-This only contains time that I can prove that i was learning/working on the subjects,
+This only contains time that I can prove that i was learning/working on the subjects, in reality it's more, because of overlapping experiences.

 ## Software Engineering
 ***Education***: Leiden University, Leiden University of Applied Science, Vrije Universiteit Amsterdam